truenas/middleware/docs/userguide/freenas_storage.rst

 Replacing Drives to Grow a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The recommended method for expanding the size of a ZFS pool is to pre-plan the number of disks in a vdev and to stripe additional vdevs using ZFS Volume
+The recommended method for expanding the size of a ZFS pool is to pre-plan the number of disks in a vdev and to stripe additional vdevs using
-Manager as additional capacity is needed.
+:ref:`Volume Manager` as additional capacity is needed.

 However, this is not an option if you do not have open drive ports or the ability to add a SAS/SATA HBA card.
 In this case, you can replace one disk at a time
 with a larger disk, wait for the resilvering process to incorporate the new disk into the pool completes, then repeat with another disk until all of the disks